ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pylint/doc/user_guide/run.rst

 to analyze an installed version of a module instead of the development version.

-It is also possible to analyze python files, with a few restrictions.
+It is also possible to analyze Python files, with a few restrictions.
 The thing to keep in mind is that Pylint will try to convert the file name to a module name, and only be able to process the file if it succeeds.  ::